iiWhiteii/Whiteii/README.md

 <p>
   <b>⚀ At the moment, I am developing a program that automates gameplay in the online game MapleStory training agent using Deep Q Learning Algorithm </b> <br>
   <b>⚁  I'm collaborating with a startup called ANOTE on a project focused on hierarchical text classification within the field of Natural Language Processing (NLP) </b>  <br>
   <b>⚂ Currently, my keen interest lies in calisthenics and making current focusing on making AI and Machine Learning video on my youtube channel.
 It's always about balance.
-It's ok to be unbalance time to time. </b> <br>
+It's ok to be unbalance time to time </b> <br>
   <b>⚃ You can contact me at lianghui732@gmail.com </b> <br>
 </p>